Homeschooling with Seasonal Affective Disorder ~

 If you are struggling with SAD, I am toasting you with my tea and hoping you find your rhythm soon, too!

 Now, it’s your turn.
-Tell us: Have you homeschooled through Seasonal Affective Disorder or other tricky times?
+Tell us: Are you homeschooling with Seasonal Affective Disorder, too?
 Share here!

 This post contains affiliate links, which means I receive a small commission from some of the links on this page.

 What’s Your Homeschool Mom Personality?
 Take Jamie’s quiz now and receive a free personality report to help you organize your homeschool based on what your personality type needs most!